 Questions About CoorsTek DMRSEF

 Students that compete in DMRSEF emerge from a regional field of hundreds of science fair participants in 8 Colorado counties during the academic year.
-Winners from the DMRSEF move on to compete with students at the Colorado State Science Fair (CSEF) and then finally onto the Intel International Science and Engineering Fair (ISEF).
-As an affiliated fair we typically send 3 projects to the Intel ISEF to compete in 20 different categories.
+Winners from the DMRSEF move on to compete with students at the Colorado State Science Fair (CSEF) and then finally onto the International Science and Engineering Fair (ISEF).
+As an affiliated fair we typically send 3 projects to ISEF to compete in 20 different categories.